-Grease a 10-cup Bundt cake pan with nonstick vegetable oil spray or melted shortening, then dust with flour.
+Spray a 10-cup Bundt cake pan with cooking spray or grease with melted shortening, then dust with flour.
 Make sure to get all the nooks and crannies to ensure easy release.
 Position a rack in the center of the oven and heat to 350 F.

-In a saucepan, combine the coffee, 1 cup of unsalted butter, and unsweetened cocoa powder.
-Heat the mixture over medium-low heat, stirring, until the butter melts.
-Set aside to cool.
+In a medium saucepan over medium-low heat, whisk together the coffee, unsalted butter, and unsweetened cocoa powder until the butter melts.
+Remove from the heat to cool.

-In a mixing bowl, whisk the eggs, buttermilk, and 2 teaspoons of vanilla extract until well blended.
+In large bowl, whisk the buttermilk, eggs, and vanilla extract until well combined.

-Add the chocolate mixture and dry ingredients to the mixing bowl and whisk until smooth and well blended.
+Add the coffee-chocolate mixture and the flour-sugar mixture to the buttermilk-egg mixture.
+Whisk until smooth and well blended.

-Bake the cake in the preheated oven for 45 to 55 minutes, or until a toothpick inserted into the cake comes out clean.
+Bake until a toothpick inserted into the cake comes out clean, 45 to 55 minutes.